mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_cloud_register-component-version.md

 ### Options

 ```
-      --auto                          Add the version commits automatically based on the current branch
+      --auto                  Determine the version automatically from the current commit of the checked out branch
       --branch string         The branch to use for the version.
 Defaults to the backend default if not set
-      --check-commits                 Look up the commits since the last version and register them with the new version.
-Only used in combination with --auto (default true)
       --create-component      Will create the component if it does not already exist
       --dry-run               Dry run
-      --git-filter-path stringArray   Filter commits based on given paths
   -h, --help                  help for register-component-version
       --organization string   Organization key
       --project string        Project key
 ```

 ### Options inherited from parent commands